Resonance-aware parton-shower matching for off-shell top-antitop production with semi-leptonic decays at electron-positron colliders: Details of the calculation

 The unweighting of events is achieved both for standard and hard events using the customary rejection sampling algorithms~\cite{vonneumann1951random}, which makes use of the maximum weight $w_{\rm max}$ (found during a dedicated integration stage) to accept or reject events.
 Note that the maximum here is taken over the absolute values of the event weights.
 Given a random number $r$, an event is included in the sample with a weight $w_{\pm}$ only if $r\cdot w_{\rm max}<|{\rm d}\sigma_i|$, where ${\rm d}\sigma_i$ is the fully-differential weight of the event $i$ evaluated on the current kinematics.
 However, as discussed in \citere{Danziger:2021eeg}, $w_{\rm max}$ might often arise from rare outliers, which can potentially spoil the acceptance--rejection efficiency due to a spuriously small ratio $|{\rm d}\sigma_i|/ w_{\rm max}$ for most of the events.
 In \citere{Danziger:2021eeg}, using an estimate $\tilde{w}_{\rm max}$ of the maximum weight was pointed out as a reasonable compromise between the need of finding the most-faithful maximum weight and a practically-usable acceptance--rejection efficiency.
 This strategy is also used in \mocanlo{}, at the price of working with \emph{partially-unweighted-event} samples.
 Indeed, the event unweighting is carried out using $\tilde{w}_{\rm max}$, but also allowing for events with $|{\rm d}\sigma_i|>\tilde{w}_{\rm max}$.
 When these events occur, they are always accepted and given a weight $w_i=w_{\pm}\cdot |{\rm d}\sigma_i|/\tilde{w}_{\rm max}$.
-Clearly, the fraction of these \emph{upper-bound violating} events must be monitored and remain small.
+Clearly, the fraction of these \emph{upper-bound violating} events must be monitored and remain small.\footnote{The presence of upper-bound violating events with weights different from $w_{\pm}$ destroys the property that an average over the weights of the sample returns the correct cross-section normalisation $\sigma$.
+This feature can be restored by correcting the average by the factor $\delta_{\rm{ub}}=[(N_{\rm{tot}} - N_{\rm{ub}}) + (\sum_{i\in\rm{S}_{\rm{ub}}}|{\rm d}\sigma_i|/\tilde{w}_{\rm max})]^{-1}$ with $N_{\rm{tot}}$ the number of events in the sample, and $\rm{S}_{\rm{ub}}$ the set of upper-bound violating events, containing $N_{\rm{ub}}$ elements.
+If $\tilde{w}_{\rm max}$ is a fair estimate of the maximum weight, the correction factor $\delta_{\rm{ub}}$ amounts to a small correction factor with a negligible impact on the overall normalisation.
+Since in our calculation the fraction of upper-bound violating events is well below the percent level, we neglected this correction factor.}

 To determine a reasonable estimate $\tilde{w}_{\rm max}$ of $w_{\rm max}$ we considered two different \emph{maximum-reduction approaches}, which have been discussed and used for instance in \citeres{Danziger:2021eeg,Gao:2020zvv}.
 In the first one, during a \emph{warm-up integration stage}, where the integration-channel optimisation takes place, a maximum weight is stored for each batch of integrand evaluations, whose number should be statistically significant.
 The estimate $\tilde{w}_{\rm max}$ is then obtained as the \emph{median} of these maximum weights.
 In the second approach, the $p$-quantile is computed for each of these batches and $\tilde{w}_{\rm max}$ just provides the geometric average of the different $p$-quantiles.
 After testing the two approaches, also using different values of $p=0.9$ or higher, and without observing any significant difference in terms of performances between the two for our process of interested, we decided to use the median approach for all of our results.